I tried to be healthy and boring.

 Directions

-Whisk all dressing ingredients in a small bowl.
-Adjust to taste. - Assemble
+- Whisk dressing ingredients.
+Adjust to taste.